Sandrine-zen/Students-Dropout-and-Academic-Success-Dataset-/README.md

 It contains student records and features, including demographic information, academic performance, and enrollment details.
 The target column shows whether a student dropped out, graduated, or remained enrolled.

-For this lab, I focused on three specific columns:
+For this project, I focused on three specific columns:
 - `curricular_units_1st_sem_grade` → average grade from the first semester
 - `curricular_units_2nd_sem_approved` → number of approved units in the second semester
-- `curricular_units_2nd_sem_grade` → average grade in the second semester (this is the target variable)
+- `curricular_units_2nd_sem_grade` → average grade in the second semester, the target variable.

 ---